 The basis of the long-term rate of return assumption of 6.5% reflects the Local 1199 Plan's current targeted asset mix of approximately 35% debt securities and 65% equity securities with assumed average annual returns of approximately 3% to 6% for debt securities and 8% to 12% for equity securities.
 It is assumed that the Local 1199 Plan's investment portfolio will be adjusted periodically to maintain the targeted ratios of debt securities and equity securities.
 Additional consideration is given to the plan's historical returns as well as future long-range projections of investment returns for each asset category.
-The assumed discount rate in estimating the pension obligation was 4.0% and 5.0% at December 27, 2014 and December 28, 2013, respectively.
-The increase in benefit obligation at end of fiscal year is primarily due to a change in the mortality table used.
-At December 27, 2014 the Company used the Society of Actuaries mortality table in estimating the benefit obligation while at December 28, 2013 the Company used the IRS funding mortality basis in estimating the benefit obligation.
+The assumed discount rate in estimating the pension obligation was 4.5% and 4.0% at December 26, 2015 and December 27, 2014, respectively.